biopet/biopet/docs/general/config.md

 ### JSON validation

-To check if the JSON file created is correct we can use multiple options the simplest way is using [this](http://jsonformatter.curiousconcept.com/) website.
-It is also possible to use Python or Scala for validating but this requires some more knowledge.
+To check if the created JSON file is correct their are several possibilities: the simplest way is using [this](http://jsonformatter.curiousconcept.com/) website.
+It is also possible to use Python, Scala or any other programming languages for validating JSON files but this requires some more knowledge.